open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecportsindex">ports</a></b></td>
         <td>[]object</td>
         <td>
           Ports allows a set of ports to be exposed by the underlying v1.Service.
-By default, the operator will attempt to infer the required ports by parsing the .Spec.Config property but this property can be used to open aditional ports that can't be inferred by the operator, like for custom receivers.<br/>
+By default, the operator will attempt to infer the required ports by parsing the .Spec.Config property but this property can be used to open additional ports that can't be inferred by the operator, like for custom receivers.<br/>
         </td>
         <td>false</td>
       </tr><tr>